AlainParadis/HEAL610/lit-review.md

 ### Challenges

 Despite the many benefits WIL brings to the college and to the region's graphic design employers, these stakeholders do face challenges in doing so.
+With fairly large student cohorts relative to the design market in the region, the program is reliant on a limited number of employers that are prepared to host students {% cite fleming_successful_2018 %}.
 The administrative burden can be a heavy one for the program and the department, as is the workload for faculty facilitating WIL {% cite clark_power_2016 %}.
 They often receive insufficient training and recognition for developing and delivering WIL curriculum {% cite doolan_benefits_2019 %},  {% cite jackson_work-integrated_2024 %}, {% cite sattler_work-integrated_2011 %}.

 Both institutions and organizations participating in WIL need to navigate fluctuations in supply and demand of opportunities.
 The region's employers have challenges all their own, financial, workload and staffing constraints being chief among them.
 Furthermore, they may be faced with more institutional processes (bureaucracy) than they're used to when dealing with the college.
 Employers also need to manage student and college expectations as to placement duration, and the type of projects they undertake while at work.
 Student quality is also an unpredictable factor for employers {% cite clayton_australias_2019 %}, {% cite jackson_employer_2017 %}, {% cite sattler_work-integrated_2011 %}.